Part of: Entity Based SEO Guide

 by Wayne Smith

-An SEO Sile would be a group of pages related to a keyword with a hierarchical link structure to a central parent page.
+An SEO Silo would be a group of pages related to a keyword with a hierarchical link structure to a central parent page.
 They provide easy navigation to all the sub-pages.
 Content silos can be stacked linking to additional silos.

 Typically based on keyword targeting of long tail search phrases.
 The targeted approach can improve the visibility for the long tail search queries.